 Since 1992, many countries have struggled to turn these principles into policies.
 There

-has also been intense resistance from industries potentially affected by such policies, encompassing the academic and legal worlds, and the lobbying of governments to block possible restrictions on products or practices
+has also been intense resistance from industries potentially affected by such policies, encompassing the academic and legal worlds, news media and the lobbying of governments against possible restrictions on products or practices

 Among the larger countries and economies, the United States has been among the least receptive to the precautionary principle, on the levels both of policies and action.
 The

 result is a true paradox of our times - one rarely brought to full consciousness, but still

 highly characteristic : namely, the unequivocally harmful technology or practice that can almost literally not be stopped